AndrewOwenMartin/collaborative-writing-test/other-files/markdown-tutorial.md

 > Made glorious summer by this sun of York;
 > And all the clouds that lour'd upon our house
 > In the deep bosom of the ocean buried.

+## Comments

+You can have text that renders normally. <?
+You can have text that is hidden and discusses the text, this is really useful and essential for editing and collaboration. ?>